 The University of California-Hispanic Serving Institutions Doctoral Diversity Initiative (UC-HSI DDI) aims to enhance faculty diversity and pathways to the professoriate for underrepresented students from California Hispanic Serving Institutions (HSIs).

-Summer program offering students from HBCUs an opportunity to launch their future in business management at a UC graduate business school.
+Summer program offering students from HBCUs and HSIs an opportunity to launch their future in business management at a UC graduate business school.

 UC LEADS prepares promising students for advanced education in science, technology, mathematics and engineering (STEM).